Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 ---
 # Ceki cards

-Ceki (Javanese <span lang="jv">ꦕꦼꦏꦶ</span>, Balinese <span lang="ban">ᬘᭂᬓᬶ</span>), Chi Kee/Cherki, or Koa cards are widely used in Indonesia and parts of Malaysia and Singapore.
+Ceki cards are traditional playing cards that are still widely used in Indonesia, and to a lesser extent in Malaysia and Singapore.
+The name Ceki (Javanese <span lang="jv">ꦕꦼꦏꦶ</span>, Balinese <span lang="ban">ᬘᭂᬓᬶ</span>) also appears as Chi Kee, Cherki, or Koa, depending on region and language.

-They were originally derived from Chinese 3-suited money cards (particularly the “Water Margin” type), and over time and distance the imagery on the cards developed into smaller, simpler, and more abstract forms, while retaining the original deck structure.
+The cards were originally derived from Chinese 3-suited money cards (particularly of the “Water Margin” type), and over time and distance the imagery on the cards developed into smaller, simpler, and more abstract forms, while retaining the original deck structure.

+Games that used these type of cards were originally played throughout the Malaysian Archipelago.
+They are also played amongst members of “reterritorialized” Indonesian Chinese communities within mainland China.[@BalineseChineseCommunity 555] Although these type of cards are not referred to in Thailand as “ceki” cards, I include them in the discussion below for comparison purposes.

+## Names and Terminology

 “Ceki”[^spelling] probably originally referred only to a game played with the cards; the cards were referred to in Malay as <span lang="ms">daun ceki</span> (‘ceki cards’).[^daun] More modern names used in Indonesia are <span lang="id">kartu ceki</span>, <span lang="id">kartu cilik</span> (‘small cards’ — European cards are ‘big cards’), <span lang="id">kartu cina</span> (‘Chinese cards’), or <span lang="id">kartu gonggong</span> (‘[<span class="noun" lang="jv-Latn">Gonggong</span>](games/balik-satu/balik-satu.md#gonggong) cards’).
 They are sometimes also referred to as <span lang="id">kartu jawa</span> (“Javan cards”) in other parts of Indonesia.